yenmangu/ci-ms-2-cayenne/README.md

   - All data fetching (search, recipe detail, ingredient lookups) is done asynchronously, with error handling and loading states displayed to the user.
   - Only safe, relevant recipe and ingredient data is passed to UI components—never raw or extraneous API fields.

+### Error Handling Architecture

+Cayenne implements a centralised, event-driven error handling system that covers all network and controller failures.
+Each API request passes through the `SpoonacularClient`, which throws typed errors (`HttpError`, `NetworkError`, `AbortError`).
+These are normalised via `reportError()` into structured `NormalisedError` entries stored in the global state.

+The `ErrorController` subscribes to the `errors` slice and renders scoped alerts with retry and dismiss actions.
+Retries are resolved deterministically using `refetchFromMeta(meta)` from the client, ensuring consistent recovery.
+Successful retries clear the error and emit a `cayenne:refetch-success` event, while failed retries enqueue a new retryable error via `reportRefetch()`.

+This design provides a single, predictable flow for network recovery and user feedback across the entire application.

 ### Security & Best Practice

 - No API keys or sensitive data are ever stored or visible in the client-side codebase.